-SCL has a special offer for trainee solicitors, trainee legal executives and pupil barristers
+SCL has a special offer for trainee solicitors, trainee legal executives, trainee paralegals, and pupil barristers

 You worked hard to pass all those exams.
 You worked hard, and were dead lucky, to get a training contract or pupillage.
 You worked hard to sharpen specialist knowledge on IT and all related areas.
 You even read terms and conditions on web sites and get funny looks from your friends because you know what privacy policies actually say.
 And, of course, your law firm employers expect you to work hard and know everything – especially your place.